Daily Spurgeon

 March 8

-God's people have their trials.
-When God chose you, he never designed you to be an untried people.
-You were chosen in the furnace of affliction!
-You were never chosen for worldly peace and earthly joy.
-Freedom from sickness?
-Escape from the pains of mortality?
-These were never promised.
-When your Lord drew up your charter of privileges, he included chastisements right there among your guaranteed inheritance.
+God's people face trials.
+When God chose His people, He never intended for them to be without hardships.
+They were chosen in the furnace of affliction, not for worldly peace and joy.
+Freedom from sickness and the pains of life was never promised.
+When our Lord outlined the privileges of His followers, He included trials as part of our inheritance.

 Closing Prayer